Likelihood Analysis of Supersymmetric SU(5) GUTs: One-Dimensional Likelihood Functions

 Fig.~\ref{fig:masschi2} displays those for \mgl\ (top left), $m_{\tilde q_L}$ (top right), $m_{\tilde d_R}$ (centre left), $m_{\tilde u_R}$ (centre right), $m_{\tilde t_1}$ (bottom left) and $m_{\tilde \tau_1}$ (bottom right).
 The solid blue line in each panel corresponds to the current analysis of the supersymmetric SU(5) model including LHC Run 2 data at 13 TeV, {the dashed blue line shows the result of an SU(5) fit in which the LHC 13-TeV results are not included, and the solid grey line corresponds to `fake' NUHM2-like results obtained by selecting a subset of the SU(5) sample with $m_5/m_{10} \in [0.9, 1.1]$, which we discuss in more detail later~\footnote{{The $\Delta \chi^2$ functions for the NUHM2 subsample are calculated relative to its minimum $\chi^2$, which is {$\sim 0.4$} higher than the minimum $\chi^2$ for the full SU(5) sample.}}

 The current SU(5) fit exhibits minima of $\chi^2$ at masses $\lesssim 2.5 \tev$: $\mgl \simeq 2600 \gev$, common squark mass $\msq \simeq 2200 \gev$, $m_{\SuR}$, $m_{\SdR}$, $\mste \simeq 2200 \gev$ and $\mstaue \simeq 540 \gev$, followed by a rise at higher mass towards a plateau with $\Delta \chi^2 {\lsim} 2$.
 The minimum is relatively sharp for \mgl, \msq\ and $m_{\tilde \tau_1}$, whereas it is broader for $m_{\tilde t_1}$.
 The exact values are listed in Table~\ref{tab:spectrum} and depicted in Fig.~\ref{fig:bestfit}.
-In this figure we also indicate decay BRs exceeding 20\% by dashed lines.
-Fig.~\ref{fig:spectrum} displays the 68 and 95\% CL ranges for the Higgs and sparticle masses in the supersymmetric SU(5) model as darker and lighter coloured bands, with the best-fit values shown as blue lines.
+In this figure we also indicate decay branching ratios (BRs) exceeding 20\% by dashed lines, which are thicker for more important BRs.
+Fig.~\ref{fig:spectrum} displays the 1-dimensional 68 and 95\% CL ranges for the Higgs and sparticle masses in the supersymmetric SU(5) model as darker and lighter coloured bands, with the best-fit values shown as blue lines.

-Concerning future $e^+e^-$ colliders, one can see that many best-fit masses of electroweak particles are at $\sim 500 \gev$, offering the possibility of pair production at a collider with $\sqrt{s} \sim 1 \tev$, as envisaged for the final stage of the ILC~\cite{ILC-TDR,LCreport}.
+Concerning future $e^+e^-$ colliders, one can see that the best-fit masses of the lightest neutralino and stau are $\sim 500 \gev$, and some other 68\%CL ranges go down to $500 \gev$, offering the possibility of pair production at a collider with $\sqrt{s} \sim 1 \tev$, as envisaged for the final stage of the ILC~\cite{ILC-TDR,LCreport}.
 Going to higher centre-of-mass energies, e.g., $\sqrt{s} \lsim 3 \tev$~\cite{CLIC:2016zwp,LCreport} as anticipated for CLIC, significant fractions of the 68\% CL ranges of electroweak sparticle masses can be covered.

 As already noted, a novel feature of the SUSY SU(5) GUT model with ($m_5 \ne m_{10}$) is that the ${\tilde u_R}$ and ${\tilde c_R}$ may be much lighter than the other squarks.
-This leads to the possibility of a ${\tilde u_R}/{\tilde c_R} - \neu1$ coannihilation strip where $m_{\tilde u_R}$ and $m_{\tilde c_R} \sim 500 \gev$, which is visible as a second local minimum of $\chi^2$ with $\Delta \chi^2 < 4$ in the centre right panel of Fig.~\ref{fig:masschi2}.
+This leads to the possibility of a ${\tilde u_R}/{\tilde c_R} - \neu1$ coannihilation strip where $m_{\tilde u_R}$ and $m_{\tilde c_R} \sim 500 \gev$, which is visible as a second local minimum of $\chi^2$ with $\Delta \chi^2 > 4$ in the centre right panel of Fig.~\ref{fig:masschi2}.